edwardyu/edwardyu.github.io/index.md

 # Investing
 My investing philosophy: many diversified alphas and a healthy dose of leverage.

-I'm an angel investor in various startups.
+I'm an angel investor in ~20 startups.
 I prefer seed stage or series A.